 With an effective sustainability governance framework, a company is enabled to formulate and implement appropriate sustainability strategies and objectives in the course of its business, manage reporting procedures, monitor progress and review results.
-The Board of the Group supervises the sustainable development of the Group in all respects and assumes the key responsibility to formulate policies and strategies in relation to sustainable development.
-Under the leadership of the Board, the Group has established a Sustainability Working Group, which is led by its executive directors and comprises senior officers from various core departments, each with different professional backgrounds.
+The Board supervises the sustainable development of the Group in all respects and assumes the key responsibility to formulate policies and strategies in relation to sustainable development.
+Under the leadership of the Board, the Group has established a Sustainability Working Group, which is led by the executive directors of the Company (the "Directors") and comprises senior officers from various core departments, each with different professional backgrounds.
 The Working Group is responsible for coordinating the sustainable development activities across the Group, including, among others, execution of the strategies set by the Board, implementation of relevant policies and measures, monitoring of the sustainable development performance of all departments and stakeholders engagement, and reports and makes recommendations to the Board on a regular basis.